Learning Center

 january 26, 2021

-Even though determining a text’s theme is an expectation from grade 1-12, many educators wrestle with how to teach this ELA standard—and plenty more students wrestle with how to figure it out.
+Even though determining a text’s theme is an expectation from grades 1-12, many educators wrestle with how to teach this ELA standard—and plenty more students wrestle with how to figure it out.

 To help students master inferring a text’s theme, teachers must make this abstract concept concrete and explicit.
 Here are three facets to an introductory lesson series.